scott-fleischman/ucd/ReadMe.txt

-June 23, 1999
+August 30, 2000

-This directory contains the initial release for Unicode 3.0.
+This directory contains the first update release for Unicode 3.0.

-This release consists of corrections and additions to the Unicode Character Database, to match the publication of The Unicode Standard, Version 3.0.
+This release consists of corrections and additions to the Unicode Character Database for the Unicode Standard, Version 3.0.1.

 Detailed documentation of the files constituting the Unicode Character Database (contributory data files for